Hydro66 strengthens hold of Northern Sweden with new partnership

 Hydro66 says this means an increased need for 24/7 operational support for new and existing clients.

-“The operation of a colocation data centre is around the clock 365 days a year.
+“The operation of a colocation data center is around the clock 365 days a year.
 Our customers are both local and global,” says Keet.

 “This means that we need experienced technical support and qualified operational staff on site at all times.
 With Office as a partner, we can maintain service levels and quality while we simultaneously increase available capacity for more new clients.”